Azure-Samples/azure-health-data-and-ai-samples/samples/hdsinpurview/deploymentguide/Purview healthcare kit on Microsoft Purview - Product guide - private preview.md

 </tbody>
 </table>

-## Common purview healthcare kit installation errors:
+## Common purview healthcare kit installation errors

 While running the Azure Marketplace offer deployment you might encounter some typical misconfiguration issues.
 Check the output logs for any